 When I finally learned to make delicious oil-free salad dressing, I often missed creamy dressing recipes.
 My family, for instance, loves Vegan Ranch Dressing.
 So I figured if I mastered vegan ranch, why not give creamy Italian dressing a try.
 Creamy Italian dressing is easy to make, and it tastes much better than any Italian dressing with oil and other preservatives.

-In fact, the more dressings I create, the more ideas I get for creating dips, sauces, and dressings.
-Even though I make a variety of Italian dressings, my new Italian dressing recipe I had a specific salad in mind.
+The more dressings I create, the more ideas I get for creating dips, sauces, and dressings.
+Even though I make a variety of Italian dressings, I had a specific salad in mind in my new Italian dressing recipe.

 Once I tasted my new Italian dressing on my spaghetti salad recipe, I fell in love.

-WHY I MAKE MY OWN DRESSING INSTEAD OF BUYING DRESSINGS
+WHY DO I MAKE MY DRESSING INSTEAD OF BUYING DRESSINGS

 WHAT INGREDIENTS ARE IN CREAMY ITALIAN DRESSING?

-For those who prefer dressings without nuts, white beans can be substituted for raw cashews.
+Substitute white beans for raw cashews for those who prefer dressings without nuts.
 It does, however, have a grainier texture.
 For that reason, I prefer using cashews in my creamy Italian dressing instead.
-But, in oder to make this recipe friendly for everyone, there is a substitution in the recipe.
+But, to make this recipe friendly for everyone, there is a substitution in the recipe.

 - White vinegar